andyjgao/andyjgao/content/blog/key-takeaways-after-graduating-college.md

 ***

 Thanks for reading!
-[If you enjoyed what you read and want to receive future articles by email, subscribe to my Monday Mail Newsletter](https://mondaymail.substack.com/) or follow me [@andyjgao](https://twitter.com/AndyJGao) on Twitter.
+If you enjoyed what you read and want to receive future articles by email, subscribe to my [Monday Mail Newsletter](https://mondaymail.substack.com/) or [follow me on Twitter](https://twitter.com/AndyJGao).